PouriaRez/nextjs-Portfolio/README.md

 - **TypeScript:** Strongly-typed JavaScript for better reliability and maintainability.
 - **React:** Component-based UI development.
 - **Tailwind CSS:** Rapid styling and responsive design.
-- **Motion:** Smooth animations and scroll effects.
+- **GSAP:** High-performance animations for dynamic UI interactions.
 - **Vercel:** Deployment and hosting of the portfolio.

 ## ✨ Features

-- **Home Section:** An introduction to me and my career goals with animated hero elements.
+- **Home Section:** An introduction to me and my career goals with animated hero elements powered by **GSAP**.
-- **Skills Section:** Interactive display of my technical expertise with hover effects.
+- **Skills Section:** Interactive display of my technical expertise with hover and entrance animations.
-- **Projects Section:** Showcasing my best work with detailed descriptions, links, and live demos.
+- **Projects Section:** Showcasing my best work with detailed descriptions, links, live demos, and scroll-triggered animations.
-- **Contact Section:** Connect via email, LinkedIn, or GitHub with a functional contact form.
+- **Contact Section:** Connect via email, LinkedIn, or GitHub with a functional contact form enhanced with subtle GSAP transitions.
 - **Responsive & Accessible:** Fully mobile-friendly and designed with accessibility best practices.
+- **Smooth Animations:** Engaging scroll and component animations for a modern, interactive user experience.